googleinterns/apigee-java-callouts/baseclass-samples/java-callouts-baseclass-sample-hello/README.md

 without a `"name"` value whereas the `"message"` is required and will throw an exception if it is missing.

-Also note that the initial value for "`name`" is a flow variable reference and that the base class allows us to automatically resolve this reference.
+Also note that the initial value for `"name"` is a flow variable reference and that the base class allows us to automatically resolve this reference.

 ## Initial Setup